kiali/kiali.io/content/en/docs/Installation/installation-guide/install-with-helm.md

 Although the `kiali-server` Helm Chart is actively maintained, it is only provided for convenience.
-The recommended method to install Kiali is by using the `kiali-operator` Helm Chart to install the Operator and then creating a Kiali CR to let the operator deploy Kiail.
+The recommended method to install Kiali is by using the `kiali-operator` Helm Chart to install the Operator and then creating a Kiali CR to let the operator deploy Kiali.

 Make sure you have the `helm` command available by following the [Helm installation docs](https://helm.sh/docs/intro/install/).